How Your Diet Can Help Keep You Calm

 Some studies have shown that a diet rich in vitamin C may help calm you and put you in a better frame of mind.

 These are all high in that vitamin: watermelon, cantaloupe, oranges, grapefruit, kiwi fruit, mango, papaya, pineapple, strawberries, raspberries, blueberries, and cranberries.

 They have lots of omega-3 fatty acids, which may help with depression and anxiety.
 The reason for that may be related to the way they can ease inflammation.

 Any oily fish can help so if sardines don’t appeal, try salmon instead.

 For some, the ritual of a cup of tea has a calming effect.
-Certain herbs — lavender and chamomile, for example — may help, too, along with the antioxidants in the tea leaves themselves.
+Certain herbs like lavender and chamomile may help, too, along with the antioxidants in the tea leaves themselves.

 However remember that black tea generally has about 40 to 70 milligrams of caffeine per eight ounce serving while coffee has about 95 to 200 milligrams so limit that daily cuppa if trying to reduce caffeine.

-Calf or chicken liver has a lot of B vitamins and folic acid that help make brain chemicals that affect the way you feel.
-You can get B vitamins from avocados and almonds, but they don’t have B12, which affects your mood and energy level
+Calf or chicken liver has a lot of B vitamins and folic acid that help make the brain chemicals that affect the way you feel.
+You can get B vitamins from avocados and almonds, but they don’t have B12, which affects your mood and energy levels.

 If you’d rather pass on the liver, you can get B12 in eggs, fish, or chicken or if on a vegan diet your doctor can provide a monthly injection to boost your levels or look for a supplement.